 Julie Peffer.
 Ms. Peffer has served as the Chief Financial Officer of BigBear since June 2022.
 Before joining the Company, Ms. Peffer served as Chief Financial Officer of MedeAnalytics from January 2021 to April 2022.
 Prior to that, Ms. Peffer served as Vice President, Finance at Amazon Web Services from February 2017 to March 2020.
 Ms. Peffer also served as Vice President, Finance at Flowserve Corporation from April 2014 to September 2016.
 Ms. Peffer has also held a variety of executive financial leadership positions encompassing P&L ownership as well as corporate and business level financial planning and analysis across multiple industries, including at Raytheon Space & Airborne Systems, ITT Geospatial Systems, Lennox International, and Textron.
 Ms. Peffer earned her Bachelor of Business Administration degree in Finance and Management from Texas Tech University and a Master of Business Administration degree from Baker University.
+Ms. Peffer was appointed as a director of Nine Energy Service, Inc., in March 2025, where she serves as a member of the Audit Committee.

 Carolyn Blankenship.
 Ms. Blankenship has served as our General Counsel and Secretary since March 2022.
 From 2001 to 2022, Ms. Blankenship fulfilled numerous roles at Reuters and Thomson Reuters.
 First, she served as Vice President, Principal Legal Counsel specializing in Intellectual Property from 2001 to 2008.
 From 2008 to 2018, she was the Senior Vice President, Associate General Counsel specializing in Intellectual Property.
-From 2018 to 2022, she served as the General Counsel, Innovation &
+From 2018 to 2022, she served as the General Counsel, Innovation & Product.

-Product.
 Before 2001, Ms. Blankenship held a variety of IP-related positions as both in-house and outside counsel, including at Skadden, Arps, Slate, Meagher & Flom LLP and Priceline.com.
 Ms. Blankenship has also been a Visiting Lecturer at the University of Pennsylvania Carey Law School and Princeton University.
 As an undergraduate, Carolyn attended the Massachusetts Institute of Technology for two years and went on to earn a B.A. in Biology from Harvard College.
 She holds a Juris Doctor from Arizona State University College of Law and clerked for the Hon.
 Noel Fidel of the Arizona State Court of Appeals.